tianzehu/PA-and-Section-Writeups/Section1-HashMap-Writeup/README.md

 the scanner must be passed into the countDepartures method as a parameter.

 ### Step Three - Read the data into the HashMap
-Read in each line and process the string to place it into your HashMap.* Since each line contains data about a new flight, your HashMap should be altered for each line in the file.
+Read in each line and process the string to place it into your HashMap (*).
+Since each line contains data about a new flight, your HashMap should be altered for each line in the file.
 Use the put(key, value) method to add a new key to your list and replace(key, value) or put(key,value) to update a key if necessary.
 It is interesting to note that put(key, value) will replace the value stored in the HashMap if the key exists already with the value passed in as a parameter and so